kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

 #### Add Secrets to the Deployment

-Update the deployment with both environment variables and volume mounts using the secret.
+Update the deployment with both environment variables and also volumes using the secret

 ```yaml
 apiVersion: apps/v1